 News and Updates

-Stay up to date with the most recent English program news and events; visit the department of English and modern languages page.
+Stay up to date with the most recent English program news and events; visit the department of Liberal Arts page.

 “The envelope please…English faculty weigh in on this year’s Oscar race.”